JonathanPierce/Algae/README.md

 2. Set up a corpus.
 See the section below.
 3. Make sure that clang and libclang are installed (along with python binding) (sudo apt-get install clang libclang-dev && sudo pip install clang).
 Many built-in processors require this.
 4. Set up your detectors and configuration file.
+5. View your results in the results viewer.

 Then, run algae as follows from your algae folder: